AnalyzerREST/python-tradingview-ta/README.md

   - The second index (int) shows the number/count of Sell analysis
   - The third index (int) shows the number/count of Neutral analysis
   - The fourth index (int) shows the number/count of Buy analysis

+## Contributing
+ You can fork this repository or submit a pull request.
+Any pull request (documentation, bug fix, features, etc) are welcomed.

+## License
+ Please see the LICENSE file.